UCL-ARC/qw/README.md

 > INFO: A ".qw" directory has been created
 > INFO: Github actions for qw have been added to your ".github" directory
-> INFO: Templates added to your ".github" directory: "User need", "Design input", "Design output", "Pull request"
+> INFO: Templates added to your ".github" directory: "User need", "Requirement", "Design output", "Pull request"
 > INFO: Please commit the files after you have finished your setup
 > INFO: Rulesets and branch protection added for branches matching "main" to "stefpiatek/dummy-medical-software"